 \begin{theorem}[\cite{GGVY-finite}] Let $q = p^\ell$ for a prime $p \geq 2$ and an integer $\ell \geq 1$, and $f : \F_q \to \F_q$.
 The following are equivalent. \begin{enumerate} \item The map $f[-]$ preserves $\bp_n(\F_q)$ for some $n \geq 3$. \item The map $f[-]$ preserves $\bp_n(\F_q)$ for all $n \geq 3$. \item $f(x) = c x^{p^k}$ for some $c \in \F_q$ positive and $0 \leq k \leq \ell-1$. \end{enumerate}

 If moreover $p$ is odd, these are also equivalent to: \begin{enumerate} \item $f(0) = 0$ and $f$ is an automorphism of the Paley graph over $\F_q$, i.e.,

 \end{enumerate} \end{theorem}

-Thus, unlike the ``classical'' Schoenberg--Rudin theorem, both the ``if-and-only-if'' version in Theorem~\ref{Tsign}, as well as Theorem~\ref{Tfinite} over finite fields, admit solutions in each fixed dimension (and hence in the dimension-free setting).
+Thus, unlike the ``classical'' Schoenberg--Rudin theorem, both the ``if-and-only-if'' versions in Theorem~\ref{Tsign} and Theorem~\ref{Tfinite} over finite fields admit solutions in each fixed dimension (and hence in the dimension-free setting).
 Moreover, the proof over finite fields is completely different than over the reals or complex numbers, and involves an interesting mix of tools: the quadratic character $x^{(q-1)/2}$, the celebrated Weil character bounds, results of Carlitz on Paley graphs, and the Erd\"os--Ko--Rado theorem, to name a few.

 \begin{remark} We add that the papers~\cite{GGVY-sign} and~\cite{GGVY-finite} prove many more results on ``if-and-only-if'' positivity preservers as well as preservers over finite fields; what is provided above and here are merely a sample.
 We refer the reader to these works for more details. \end{remark}